 The CounterParts jumped into the mix with two outstanding renditions: “Under Pressure” and “Orange Colored Sky.”

 The Augmented 8, anxious to be counted, has pulled together a stellar performance of “Here’s That Rainy Day” arranged by Oak Thorne and produced by Tom Bulleit with technical assistance from Yale compatriot Ethan Treiman and Johnny DelToro of Raise Your Voice Labs.
+Shortly thereafter they added Steely Dan’s “Deacon Blues” arranged by Bill Cline, with Steve Bosak on a smashing solo.

 Enjoy some inspiring music and creativity in these uncertain times.
 If you enjoy these videos, please leave a comment at the end of the post.